 Thailand's Marijuana laws have evolved dramatically in recent times.
-What was once considered an illegal drug, unsafe for society, is now on a pathway to decriminalization.
+What was once considered an illegal drug, unsafe for society, is now legal, mostly.

-In February 2022.
-Health Minister Anutin Charnvirakul signed an announcement removing the drug from Category 5 of the country’s list of narcotics.
-This will come into effective 120 days after its publication in the Royal Gazette.
+Health Minister Anutin Charnvirakul signed an announcement removing the drug from Category 5 of the country’s list of narcotics, which is now in effect.

-Previously regulated under the Narcotics Act, cannabis, or ganja (กัญชา – kancha), as it is known in Thailand, can now be grown and sold, but it would be a stretch to call cannabis legal just yet.
+Previously regulated under the Narcotics Act, cannabis, or ganja (กัญชา – kancha), as it is known in Thailand, can be grown and sold and consumed.

 Is Marijuana Legal in Thailand?

 It is legal to grow cannabis, but to do so you need permission.